-If required, you can use a Group Managed Service Account (gMSA) for DRA services.
+If required, you can use a group Managed Service Account (gMSA) for DRA services.
 For more information about using a gMSA, see the Microsoft reference Group Managed Service Accounts Overview.
-This section explains how to configure DRA for a Group Managed Service Account after previously adding the account to Active Directory.
+This section explains how to configure DRA for a gMSA after adding the account to Active Directory.